OfficeDev/office-js-docs-pr/docs/includes/excel-tutorial-create-chart.md

-This is the third step of the tutorial that begins with **Excel Tutorial Create Table**.
-You need to complete the preceding steps to get the project in the state that this step assumes.

-In this tutorial, you'll learn how to programmatically create a chart from table data and how to format the chart.
+In this step of the tutorial, you'll create a chart using data from the table that you created previously, and then format the chart.

 ## Chart table data